witnet/elliptic-curve-solidity/README.md

 _DISCLAIMER: This is experimental software. **Use it at your own risk**!_

-The solidity library has been generalized in order to support any elliptic curve based on prime numbers up to 256 bits.
-It provides functions for:
+The solidity contracts have been generalized in order to support any elliptic curve based on prime numbers up to 256 bits.

+`elliptic-curve-solidity` has been designed as a library with **only pure functions** aiming at decreasing gas consumption as much as possible.
+Additionally, gas consumption comparison can be found in the benchmark section.
+It contains 2 solidity libraries:

+1. `EllipticCurve.sol`: provides main elliptic curve operations in affine and Jacobian coordinates.
+2. `FastEcMul.sol`: provides a fast elliptic curve multiplication by using scalar decomposition and wNAF scalar representation.

+`EllipticCurve` library provides functions for:

 - Modular
   - inverse
   - exponentiation
-  - scalar decomposition
 - Jacobian coordinates
   - addition
   - double